 16 Number of locations where plants Location Number of plants No. of Offices Total and/or operations/offices of the entity are situated: National 3 - (Anjar, Mandya & Bhopal) 1 - Mumbai 4 International 1 - Little Rock, USA 2 - Houston, Mauritius 3 17 Market served by the entity Locations Numbers a.
-No. of Locations National (No. Available across India (28 states) of States) International (No. of Countries) Australia, UAE, Iraq, N epal, and Canada (5) b.
-What is the contribution of exports as a percentage of the total turnover of the entity? age of the c.
-A brief on types of customers WCL trades its products in the B2B segment, and its customers comprises leaders of the oil and gas sector like Shell, Saudi Aramco, TOTAL, Chevron etc. WCL also supplies steel pipes for water sector projects to L&T, GVPR, NCC etc.
+No. of Locations National (No. of States) Available across India (28 states) International (No. of Countries) Australia, UAE, Iraq, Nepal, and Canada (5) b.
+What is the contribution of Exports contribute to 33% of the total turnover exports as a percentage of the total turnover of the entity? c.
+A brief on types of customers comprises lead TOTAL, Chevro ades its products in the B2B segment, and its customer ses leaders of the oil and gas sector like Shell, Saudi Aramco Chevron etc. WCL also supplies steel pipes for water sectors to L&T, GVPR, NCC etc.